My Approach to Helping

 More Info About My Practice

-My clinical psychology PhD from George Mason U., backed by experience in neuroscience from the University of Chicago and medical and graduate school teaching at George Washington U. enhances my understanding of how mind and brain affect people's well-being.
-My publications include dealing with long-standing stressors, promoting international well-being, technology's pluses and minuses, and higher education.
+My clinical psychology PhD from George Mason U., backed by experience in neuroscience from the University of Chicago and medical and graduate school teaching at George Washington U. School of Medicine enhances my understanding of how mind and brain affect people's well-being.
+My publications include dealing with long-standing stressors, parenting, promoting international well-being, technology's pluses and minuses, and higher education.

 My Guiding Ethical Principles

-Keeping your information confidential and working together in collaboration between client and therapist are important principles.
-Also, avoiding the questionable claims of unfounded cures.
-These principles go along with the other ethical principles of professional psychology.
+Working together in collaboration between client and therapist toward practical goals are important principles.
+So are providing research-based guidance and maintaining confidentiality.
+These principles go along with the many other ethical principles of professional psychology.